All Episodes

 The headline was Pornorama.

-A couple of years ago, my son was 12 years old to use the internet for a sixth grade report on bestiality.
+A couple of years ago, my son was 12 years old to use the internet for a sixth-grade report on bestiality.

 And in the article, Franken goes on to fantasize about a machine that would perform oral sex on him.

-And then in 2008, when Franken was running for the Senate, he was forced to apologize for what he wrote in Playboy for his crude and appalling comments about Leslie Stahl, but now he has a new book that I guess just came out in the last year.
+And then in 2008, when Franken was running for the Senate, he was forced to apologize for what he wrote in Playboy for his crude and appalling comments about Leslie Stahl.

 He said he faked all these apologies, that they weren't real.

-He says, quote, to say I was sorry for writing a joke was to sell out my career to sell out who I'd been my entire life, and I wasn't sorry that I had written porn rama, nor was I sorry that I pitched the Leslie Stahl joke at two in the morning I was doing my job.
+He says, quote, to say I was sorry for writing a joke was to sell out my career, to sell out who I'd been my entire life.

-So I guess from this point forward, when you talk about Al Franken, you can only assume that any apology he's making, he's just full of crap, and Senator Groping is absolutely has no intention of taking any responsibility.
+So I guess from this point forward, when you talk about Al Franken, you can only assume that any apology he's making is just full of crap.

-He's always been onhing, too.
+He's always been unhinged, too.

-And I've had my first hand experience with this guy.
+And I've had my first-hand experience with this guy.

-He's absolutely unhinged out of his mind.
+He's absolutely unhinged, out of his mind.

-And but it makes you wonder, you know, what else is out there?
+But it makes you wonder, you know, what else is out there?

 Just very strange stuff that I don't know.